CSS current work & how to participate (original) (raw)

 If you want to help

-Everybody can take part in the discussions on the archived mailing list www-style@w3.org.
+There is also the archived mailing list www-style@w3.org.
 You can subscribe yourself.
-This is the preferred place for discussions, because the members of the working group will see them.
+On the mailing list you will find also the agenda and the minutes of the meetings of the working group.
 Please, don't use this list for questions of the type How do I… Use comp. infosystems. www. authoring. stylesheets ("ciwas") or see ‘Learning CSS’.

 On the mailing list, you will be talking to many people, many very busy people.
 Before you post, please, search the archive to see if your great idea has maybe already been discussed.
 Follow the usual netiquette and W3C's policies on spam, attachments, etc.